iriscferreira/mask-data-blog/README.md

 3. Then upload the file in the [CloudFormation create stack page](https://console.aws.amazon.com/cloudformation/home#/stacks/create/template) to deploy the solution.
 4. Provide the CloudFormation stack a stack name or leave the value as default (“dcp”).
 5. Provide the CloudFormation stack a password on the TestUserPassword parameter for Lake Formation personas to log in to the AWS Management Console.
-6. Provide a secret (which will be base64 encoded during the CloudFormation stack creation) for the HashingSecretValue parameter used for data hashing.
-7. Check the box for acknowledgement at the last step of creating the CloudFormation stack
+6. Check the box for acknowledgement at the last step of creating the CloudFormation stack
-8. Click “Create stack”
+7. Click “Create stack”

 ## Cleaning Up